The Ultimate Guide To Car Diesel Tax

 So what is the government doing to help?

-It is expected that the government will announce a scrappage scheme later this year for owners of older diesel cars.
+It is expected that the government will at some point in the future announce a scrappage scheme for owners of older diesel cars.

 While we don’t yet have full details of exactly what the scheme would entail, it is likely that the primary beneficiaries will be owners with diesel cars that are: